DevExpress-Examples/maui-tab-page-get-started/CS/GenerateTabItemsFromDataSource/Readme.md

 Install the **DevExpress.Maui.Navigation** package from your NuGet feed.

-In the *Startup.cs* file, register a handler for the TabPage class:
+In the *MauiProgram.cs* file, register a handler for the TabPage class:

 ```cs
 using Microsoft.Maui;